SpectralWizard/Epic-Seven-Secret-Shop-Refresh/README.md

 2. BlueStacks 5
 3. BlueStacks 5 key mapped
 4. BlueStacks 5 must be opened in your main display
+5. Have the right side bar of BS5 opened
+6. Script must be executed with admin mode

 ## Settings
 Edit python script for these settings.
 It's commented in the code so just read that.